Driving licence info

 Requirements

-• Internal manual-competence test (no TÜV!)
+• Internal manual-competence check (not TÜV!)

-B196 – ride a 125cc with a Class B licence
+B196 – ride a 125cc with your Class B licence

 What is B196?